klovric/scdrm/README.md

  - if /etc/nologin or /var/run/nologin exist
  - rpm verify sshd, coreutils, bash, glibc
  - if default route is missing, restore it
- - any other modification to given directories that can cause system unreachability or malfunction

 SCDRM will try to prevent accidental deletion of its files and git by making files immutable.